Chevrotain/chevrotain/docs/faq.md

 ### <a name="DEBUGGING"></a> How do I debug my parser?
-Just add a breakpoint in your favorites IDE, and debug, same as you would for any other JavaScript code.
+Just add a breakpoint in your favorites IDE and debug, same as you would for any other JavaScript code.
 Chevrotain Grammars are **pure** javascript code.
 No special handling required.